TagGerr/THavalon/README.md

 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.

 #### Guinevere
 Guinevere is a Good role who knows about other role relationships present in the game.
-Guinevere is given one to three pieces of information ("rumors") of the form "A knows something about B".
+Guinevere is given one to four pieces of information ("rumors") of the form "A knows something about B".
 It is up to Guinevere to make sense of this cryptic information.

-Guinevere's rumors can include any of the following:
+Guinevere's truths can include any of the following:
 - Percival seeing Merlin or Morgana
 - Merlin seeing Evil (except for Mordred)
 - Merlin seeing Lancelot